 Just like the buddy system, have plans set in place to let a friend or relative know the routes you will be traveling and when you will be either arriving at your destination or coming back.
 By letting someone know where you will be, you will increase your chances of being found if your vehicle slides off the roadway or breaks down.

 Have a good set of tires

 Tires are the first and most important line of defense against accidents in the snow.
-Bald, aging or non-snow/winter rated tires will do you no good when traveling in snow/winter conditions.
+Bald, aging, or non-snow/winter-rated tires will do you no good when traveling in snow/winter conditions.

-Furthermore, having 4wd will not make up for lack of overall traction.
-If you plan on visiting or exploring in the snow, invest in a good mud and snow (M+S) rated all-terrain tires such as the Cooper Discoverer AT3 LT or XLT.
+Furthermore, having 4wd will not make up for the lack of overall traction.
+If you plan on visiting or exploring in the snow, invest in good mud and snow (M+S) rated all-terrain tires such as the Cooper Discoverer AT3 LT or XLT.

 They are not dedicated winter tires, however, their block pattern and extra siping help increase traction on snow and ice.

-If you commonly travel in the mountains during the winter months, or live in areas with frequent winter storms, installing a set of severe rated snow/winter tires such as the Cooper Discoverer AT3 4S or AT3W will ensure maximum traction in winter conditions.
+If you commonly travel in the mountains during the winter months, or live in areas with frequent winter storms, installing a set of severe-rated snow/winter tires such as the Cooper Discoverer AT3 4S or AT3W will ensure maximum traction in winter conditions.

 They are designed with Snow Groove Technology, and Micro Gauge™ Zigzag Sipes to allow for maximum traction in winter conditions.

 Trail Tip: Cooper Tires® suggestions for winter tire care

 - Tire pressure decreases by about one pound per square inch for every 10-degree drop in outside air temperature, so it is vital that drivers check the air pressure regularly as winter weather approaches.